Rick Santorum: Pornography

 On his website, Santorum said that the "Obama Administration has turned a blind eye" to pornography, but promised the situation would "change under a Santorum Administration."
 According to USA Today, some conservatives believe Santorum's opposition to pornography could "hurt the party politically."
 On March 23, 2012, Santorum wrote on his campaign website that there is "a wealth of research" demonstrating that pornography causes "profound brain changes" and widespread negative effects on children and adults, including violence to women.
 Researchers say that there is no such evidence of brain changes, although pornography's harmfulness "is still in dispute."

 Santorum defended his assertions by saying that "the Obama Department of Justice seems to favor pornographers over children and families", and that the department's failure to prosecute the porn industry "proves his point."
-He then said that Obama has not put a priority on tackling the porn industry, "putting children at risk as a result of that."
+He then said that Obama had not put a priority on tackling the porn industry, "putting children at risk as a result of that."
 In a position paper circulated in March 2012, Santorum said he would order his attorney general to "vigorously enforce" existing laws that "prohibit distribution of hardcore (obscene) pornography on the Internet, on cable/satellite TV, on hotel/motel TV, in retail shops and through the mail or by common carrier."